-Booking a packaged tour like the one I took with Frontiers North Adventures might seem shockingly expensive, but it's actually not terrible when you think about it.
-The tour I took, for example, included ALL food, transport, accommodation, and activities for an entire week, along with a fantastic local guide to take care of all the logistics for us.
-When you consider that the flight alone between Winnipeg and Churchill is upwards of $1,000, you start to realize that it's not really that outrageous.
+Booking a packaged tour like the ones I took with Frontiers North Adventures might seem shockingly expensive, but it's actually not terrible when you think about it.
+The tours I took, for example, included ALL food, transport (including flights from Winnipeg), accommodation, and activities for an entire week, along with a fantastic local guide to take care of all the logistics for us.

 If a trip to swim with belugas, view wild polar bears, or watch the Northern Lights is on your bucket list, then I think saving up for a packaged tour like this would be well worth the effort.

 READ NEXT: In the Land of the Ice Bears